jasonsbarr/introduction-to-python/README.md

 You *definitely* want to make sure to do the readings from it, as it covers material and examples not found in the CS 61A lectures.

-I'm also using these for supplementary readings and extra study:
+I'm also using these for supplementary readings and extra study, (some of which are freely available online):

 - [*Think Python, 2nd ed.*](https://greenteapress.com/wp/think-python-2e/), by Allen Downey
 - [*Practical Programming: An Introduction to Computer Science Using Python 3.6, 3rd ed.*](https://www.amazon.com/Practical-Programming-Introduction-Computer-Science/dp/1680502689/ref=dp_ob_title_bk), by Paul Gries, Jennifer Campbell, and Jason Montojo